 ENGL 225.
 Introduction to Film.
 3 Credits.

 General introduction to film studies, including analysis of narrative and stylistic elements of films for their artistic merits and their reflection of an influence on society.
+Prereq: ENGL 120.

-ENGL 229.
-Introduction to Creative Writing.
+ENGL 226.
+Poetry of Rock.
 3 Credits.